 Skip to main content

-Personal story: Curt
+Personal story: Hakim

 Trust the people you tell that they aren't going to judge you, but help you

-Photo credit: ©iStock/PeopleImages.
+Photo credit: ©iStock/Ranta Images.
 Photos are used for illustrative purposes.
 They do not imply health status or behaviour.

 "I am 22 years old and found out last March 28th that I was HIV positive.
 I had requested to have the test done because I did not feel right.
 I knew that I worked long hours and stuff.
 But I knew something was not right and I was not going to stand by me passing it off as another cold.
 I remember that day very well...
 I drove to my doctor whom I had been going to for years, they had called me in saying you need to come in before the office opens, we need to talk to you.
-I got up that day early at 7:00 my mom and my sister followed me – my sister only went in the room.
+I got up that day early at 7:00 my mom and my sister followed me.
+Only my sister went in the room.
 At that time, I don't think my mom could handle what was going to be said.
 My doctor looked at me and said that everything came out negative except for one test... and that he didn't know how to tell me that I was HIV positive.

 What we say